sindresorhus/eslint-plugin-unicorn/docs/rules/numeric-separators-style.md

 # Enforce the style of numeric separators by correctly grouping digits

 Enforces a convention of grouping digits using [numeric separators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Numeric_separators).
-Long numbers can become really hard to read, so cutting it into groups of digits, separated with a `_` is important to keep your code clear.
-This rule also enforce a proper usage of the numeric separator, by checking if the groups of digits are of the right size.
+Long numbers can become really hard to read, so cutting it into groups of digits, separated with a `_`, is important to keep your code clear.
+This rule also enforces a proper usage of the numeric separator, by checking if the groups of digits are of the correct size.

 This rule is fixable.